 Since 2002 we have been supporting Algeria to develop education and training to boost employability, increase access to opportunity and promote social cohesion.
 Complementing the work of the EU’s External Action Service, we bring together ministries and social partners to develop scalable projects.

-A focus area of the ETF in Algeria is supporting the government’s efforts to increase employment by training people in skills which are relevant to the market, and to involve the business sector in these interventions.To help coordinate efforts and cooperation we have worked with the Ministry of Labour on setting up a labour market analysis at local level.
-The result is an action plan for labour market analysis and a programme for institutional and individual capacity building and strengthening.
-We are also providing guidance to the Ministry of Vocational and Educational Training in 2018 on how they will participate in the Torino process 2019-2020.
+A focus area of the ETF in Algeria is supporting the government’s efforts to increase employment by training people in skills which are relevant to the labour market, and to involve the business sector in these interventions.To help coordinate efforts and cooperation we have worked with the Ministry of Labour on setting up a labour market analysis at local level.
+The result is an action plan for labour market analysis and a programme for institutional and individual capacity building.
+We are also providing guidance to the Ministry of Vocational and Educational Training in 2018 on participation to the Torino process 2019-2020.

 Political context and priorities

 Algeria faces challenges in both the public and private sector.
-Fighting unemployment, increased business sector involvement in education and promoting economic diversification are key priorities.
-However, reforms have had limited reach as a sharp drop in oil prices has had an impact on state budgets and cuts in public administration and social spending have affected progress.
-According to IMF assessment, reforms of the public sector and attempts at privatisation have so far been unsuccessful.
+Increased business sector involvement in education and promoting economic diversification are key priorities in fighting unemployment.
+However, reforms have had limited reach as a sharp drop in oil prices has had an impact on state budgets and cuts in public administration and social spending which have affected progress.
+According to an IMF assessment, reforms of the public sector and attempts at privatisation have so far been unsuccessful.
 Nevertheless, if the reforms are sustained in time and introduced progressively, they have positive prospects.